bbenz/allaroundazure/content/post/2020-08-10-three-ways-to-deploy-on-azure.md

 ---

-Description: Join Jay Gordon and Jason works together to use VM, containers, and app services to deploy a stateless application .
+Join Jay Gordon and Jason works together to use VM, containers, and app services to deploy a stateless application .
 We'll provide you with the code and methods to do it on your own.

 ---